-The AAGBI Prize for Innovation in Anaesthesia, Critical Care and Pain 2017 is open to all Great Britain and Ireland-based anaesthetists, intensivists and pain specialists.
+The AAGBI Award for Innovation in Anaesthesia, Critical Care and Pain 2017 is open to all Great Britain and Ireland-based anaesthetists, intensivists and pain specialists.
 The 2017 Prize was presented at the AAGBI Winter Scientific Meeting on Friday 13 January 2017.